Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 According to "Nortraships flåte" the escorting Versatile saw a fast vessel approaching the convoy, but hesitated to take action for fear of attacking friendly forces, since the boat was seen passing only 400 meters from a patrol boat, which showed no signs of alarm.
 By the time Versatile had determined it was an enemy vessel it was already too late; 4 torpedoes were observed, and immediately afterwards, Eikhaug and the British Duncarron were hit (S-50, Karcher, also of the 4th Flotilla).

 4 men, who were asleep in their cabins, awoke from the explosion and ran to the deck to find the afterpart under water.
 They all jumped overboard and when they came to the surface their ship was gone.
-They were able to cling to the remains of the hatches floating up, until they were picked up 15 minutes later by the escort (Versatile?
+They managed to cling to the remains of the hatches floating up, until they were picked up 15 minutes later by the escort (Versatile?
 3 were picked up by the same destroyer, the 4th survivor, O. Skagen was rescued by a different destroyer).
 They thought they had heard cries from others in the water, but no others could be found.

-The survivors were landed in Lowestoft where Stoker Skagen was admitted to a hospital having received minor injuries.
+The survivors were landed in Lowestoft where Stoker Skagen was admitted to a hospital, having received minor injuries.
 The other 3 continued to London where the maritime hearings were held on Sept.
 16.

 Survivor Report: